This Week in Petroleum History, October 21 – 27

 Downhole Patents and a Fishing Reel

 Beginning in the early 1930s, Zero Hour Bomb engineers patented many innovative oilfield products.
 A 1939 design for an “Oil Well Bomb Closure” facilitated assembly of an explosive device capable of withstanding extreme pressures submerged deep in a well.
-A 1940 invention provided a hook mechanism for safely lowering torpedoes into wells.
-The locking method was to “positively prevent premature release of the torpedo while it is being lowered into the well.”

 Two patent drawings from July 1953 for the Zero Hour Bomb Company

-Two patents in July 1953 for a well bridge would be among the last the Zero Hour Bomb Company received as an oilfield equipment manufacturer, thanks to a fishing reel designed by R.D.
-Hull in the late 1940s and patented on February 2, 1954.
+The July 28, 1953, patent for a canvas “well bridge” would be among the last Zero Hour Bomb Company received as an oilfield equipment manufacturer, thanks to R.D.
+Hull’s late-1940s design for a fishing reel (insert) illustrated in his February 2, 1954 patent.

-A 1941 patent improved positioning blasting cartridges with a canvas plugging device that looked like an upside-down umbrella.
-The “well bridge” automatically opened “when the time bomb or weight reached a position at the bottom of the well.”
+The separate patent in 1941 patent improved positioning blasting cartridges using a plugging device made of canvas that looked like an upside-down umbrella.
+It automatically opened, “when the time bomb or weight reached a position at the bottom of the well.”

-A 1953 design that took this concept even further would be the last patent Zero Hour Bomb received as an oilfield equipment manufacturer.
+In 1953, an improved “well bridge” design took the concept even further — but it would be the last patent Zero Hour Bomb received as an oilfield equipment manufacturer.
 By then, the earliest model of Hull’s new “cannot backlash” reel was attracting crowds at sports shows.

 “After trying to design ‘brakes’ for bait-casting reels, and even failing at launching one fishing reel company, Hull hit on a better way one day as he watched a grocery store clerk pull string from a large fixed spool to wrap a package,” reported Lee Leschper in a 1999 Amarillo Globe-News article.